-The Linda Warren Graham Medical Technology Scholarship is available to senior microbiology majors who have been applied/accepted into a Clinical Laboratory Scientist (or a Medical Technology) Internship program.
+The Linda Warren Graham Medical Technology Scholarship is available to senior microbiology majors who have applied/been accepted into a Clinical Laboratory Scientist (or a Medical Technology) Internship program.
 Scholarship applications can be obtained from the Biological Sciences Department Office during the month of November prior to graduation.

 The Department of Biological Sciences offers to graduate students a limited number of teaching associate and graduate assistant appointments.
 Forms requesting consideration for these appointments are available in the department's Graduate Office.
 Duties consist of approximately 20 hours per week devoted to preparation and/or instruction in general undergraduate laboratory classes.
 These appointments are limited to a maximum of six semesters per individual.